Hokuyo-aut/urg_node2/README.md

 # Parameters
 - ip_address (string, default: "")
-  IP address for Ethernet connectionÅiSpecify in the format "XX.XX.XX.XX.XX"Åj
+  IP address for Ethernet connectionÔºàSpecify in the format "XX.XX.XX.XX.XX"Ôºâ
-  Å¶If the specified string is empty, a serial connection is selected
+  ‚ÄªIf the specified string is empty, a serial connection is selected
 - ip_port (int, default: 10940)
   Port number for Ethernet connection
 - serial_port (string, default: "/dev/ttyACM0")